biocore/qiime/doc/scripts/merge_denoiser_output.rst

 **Output:**

+Two files are generated:
+1. A new otu mapping file with the combined cliusters from denoising and OTU picking,
+2. a FASTA file with one sequence per OTU.

+These two files need to be provided to pick_rep_set using  -m first

 Merge the output of denoising (denoised_seqs.fasta and denoiser_mapping.txt) the OTU picker results on denoised_seqs.fasta (uclust_picked_otus/denoised_seqs_otus.txt) and replace the read IDs with the sampleIDs from the output of `split_libraries.py <./split_libraries.html>`_ (seqs.fna)

 ::